CompiledCreations/typescript-boilerplate/README.md

 Yet another typescript boilerplate project.
 Everybody has one, this one is mine.

-This gets us up and running quickly with a basic typescript project for compiling node projects with support for linting (tslint) and unit tests (jest).
+This gets us up and running quickly with a basic typescript project for compiling node projects with support for linting (eslint) and unit tests (jest).

 # Quick Start